Paul von Hindenburg: Action in two wars

-When the Austro-Prussian War of 1866 broke out, Hindenburg wrote to his parents: 'I rejoice in this bright-coloured future.
-For the soldier war is the normal state of things[...]If I fall, it is the most honorable and beautiful death.'
-During the decisive Battle of Königgrätz, he was briefly knocked unconscious by a bullet that pierced his helmet and creased the top of his skull.
-Quickly regaining his senses, he wrapped his head in a towel and resumed leading his detachment, winning a decoration.
-He was a battalion adjutant when the Franco-Prussian War (1870–71) broke out.
+When the Austro-Prussian War of 1866 broke out, Hindenburg wrote to his parents: "I rejoice in this bright-coloured future.
+For the soldier, war is the normal state of things [...]
+If I fall, it is the most honorable and beautiful death".
+During the decisive Battle of Königgrätz, he was knocked unconscious when a bullet pierced his helmet and creased his skull.
+Upon regaining consciousness, he wrapped his head in a towel, resumed command of his detachment, and was later decorated.
+He was a battalion adjutant when the Franco-Prussian War (1870–1871) broke out.
 After weeks of marching, the Guards attacked the village of Saint Privat (near Metz).
 Climbing a gentle slope, they came under heavy fire from the superior French rifles.
-After four hours the Prussian artillery came up to blast the French lines while the infantry, filled with the "holy lust of battle", swept through the French lines.
+After four hours, the Prussian artillery came up to blast the French lines while the infantry, filled with the "holy lust of battle", swept through the French lines.
 His regiment suffered 1096 casualties, and he became a regimental adjutant.
 The Guards were spectators at the Battle of Sedan and for the following months sat in the siege lines surrounding Paris.
-He was his regiment's elected representative at the Palace of Versailles when the German Empire was proclaimed on 18 January 1871; at 1.98m (6 feet 6 inches) tall with a muscular frame and striking blue eyes, he was an impressive figure.
+He was his regiment's elected representative at the Palace of Versailles when the German Empire was proclaimed on 18 January 1871; at 1.98 m (6 feet 6 inches) tall with a muscular frame and striking blue eyes, he was an impressive figure.
 After the French surrender, he watched from afar the suppression of the Paris Commune.